 What Is Food Irradiation?Food irradiation, like pasteurization or canning, is a food safety technology designed to eliminate the germs, bacteria, and parasites that would otherwise cause foodborne diseases from the foods we eat.
-It is used in many other countries, including, China, Russia, and Portugal.
+It has been approved for use in the US since 1963.
+It is also used in many other countries, including, China, Russia, and Portugal.
 The World Health Organization (WHO) and government agencies support the use of irradiation.

 What Is it Used for?There are four main purposes of food irradiation: